-The renowned Italian astronomer and physicist noted that body weight and bone size are directly related in 1683.
-But it wasn’t until 200 years later that German anatomist Julius Wolff expanded on Galileo’s theory.
-Wolff discovered that mechanical stresses applied to bone influence their strength.
-Which is just a scientific way of saying exercise makes your bones stronger!
+The renowned Italian astronomer and physicist noted that body weight and bone size are directly related.¹ But it wasn’t until centuries later that German anatomist Julius Wolff expanded on Galileo’s theory.
+Wolff discovered that mechanical stresses applied to bone influence their strength.² Which is just a scientific way of saying exercise makes your bones stronger!

 Fast forward to the modern day, and we know that exercise is a crucial component of maintaining healthy bones and avoiding osteoporosis.
-See, regular exercise puts stress on your bones which helps them become denser and stronger.
-Plus, exercise combats age-related muscles loss (a condition called sarcopenia) which helps to keep you on your feet and avoid fall-related fractures!
+See, regular exercise puts stress on your bones which helps them become denser and stronger.³ Plus, exercise combats age-related muscle loss (a condition called sarcopenia⁴) which helps to keep you on your feet and avoid fall-related fractures!

 So read on to discover the best type of exercises for osteoporosis and how to incorporate them into your routine safely.

 It’s important to exercise regularly because it’s super beneficial to your overall health!
 Regular exercise can help you: